 I’ve taken photographs since I was 20 years old and my father gave me a Pentax SLR after he felt I'd proven myself using a Kodak Brownie.
 When I travel, my subject matter is often people, their faces, their activities and craft processes, and their contexts of work, including landscapes.
-More recently, my preferred subject matter seems to be intimate landscapes, natural abstractions, and the play of light on unstable surfaces. lAt the bottom of this page is my Artist's Statement.
+More recently, my preferred subject matter seems to be intimate landscapes, natural abstractions, and the play of light on unstable surfaces.

 I've had two solo photography shows in Puebla, Mexico - one in May 2010, the other in November 2014.

-Neither of these images are clickable yet.
+Neither of these images is clickable yet.